Our vision is to provide every Jewish student at Rutgers a sense of

 Rutgers Hillel’s mission is to provide opportunities for every Jewish student at Rutgers University’s New Brunswick campus to deepen their connection to Jewish identity and Jewish community.
-We seek to inspire our students to make an enduring commitment to Jewish life.
+We seek to inspire our students to make an enduring commitment to Jewish life, learning and Israel.

 Hillel embraces this mission by helping students find a balance in being distinctively Jewish and universally human by encouraging them to pursue tzedek (social justice), tikkun olam (repairing the world) and Jewish learning, and to support Israel and global Jewish peoplehood.
 Hillel is committed to excellence, innovation, accountability and results.

-On a campus of approximately 6,000 Jewish undergraduates (17% of the student body) and 1,000+ Jewish graduate students, Hillel continuously strives to create a broadly defined Jewish campus culture which is intrinsically intertwined with the culture of Rutgers University.
+On a campus of approximately 6,400 Jewish undergraduates and 1,000+ Jewish graduate students, Hillel continuously strives to create a broadly defined Jewish campus culture which is intrinsically intertwined with the culture of Rutgers University.
 Our goal is to enrich the lives of Jewish undergraduate and graduate students so that they may enrich the Jewish people and the world.

 Rutgers Hillel is a part of Hillel: The Foundation for Jewish Campus Life, the largest Jewish campus organization in the world, providing opportunities for Jewish students at more than 500 colleges and universities worldwide to explore and celebrate their Jewish identity.
 For more information about Hillel, visit its website, www.hillel.org

 Rutgers Hillel’s history matches the remarkable changes in the University and the nation during its almost 7 decades on campus.
 From its earliest days Hillel played a significant role in campus life, serving not only the religious needs of the campus Jewish community but also providing a center for social, political and artistic expression.